Rapid sensory methods

-The knowledge gained from a rapid method is useful in, for example, a product development situation, where you need to know what direction to go in.
-There are different methods that can be used by a trained panel (DMRI’s or the company’s own panel), by an expert panel or by consumers, for example your colleagues, who are asked to do the test during a lunch break.
-The following methods can be used, depending on what you need to investigate:
+The knowledge gained from a rapid method is useful in, for example, a product development situation, where you need to know what direction to take.
+There are different methods that can be used either by a trained panel (DMRI’s or the company’s own panel), by an expert panel, or by a panel of consumers (e.g., your colleagues, who are asked to do the test during a lunch break).

-A number of words that are expected to characterise the products are selected, and the assessors choose the words they think suit the product (they check off the words that apply).
-The words could be holistic words such as sticky, fresh, appetising and child-friendly or more descriptive words such as tender, crispy and yellow.
-The method can be supplemented by asking how much the assessors like the product so that you can see which attributes make them like or dislike the product.
-The method is particularly suitable for consumers.
+A number of words that are expected to characterize the product are selected, and the assessors choose the words they think suit the product (they check off the words that apply).
+The words could be holistic words such as sticky, fresh, appetizing, and child-friendly or more descriptive words such as tender, crispy, and yellow.
+The method can be supplemented by asking how much the assessor likes the product, thereby connecting attributes with like or dislike of the product.
+This method is particularly suitable for consumers.

 In this method, the assessors evaluate certain specified attributes, e.g., salt, sweet, or hardness, in terms of whether they think there is too little, too much, or just about right (i.e., an acceptable level) in the product.
 The method is suitable if you do not have a reference to compare with but instead would like to obtain a product with a specified quality.
 The method is particularly suitable for experts who know what the final quality of the product should be.

 The most commonly used difference test is the triangle test.
 In this test, a set of three samples are given to assessors – two of the samples are alike and one is different.
 The assessors must simply identify the sample they believe is different.
 By counting how many times they have identified the correct sample, it is possible to see whether there is a significant difference between the samples.
 The method is suitable if you just want to know whether there is a statistically significant difference between two samples, e.g., when handling a complaint.
 This method can be performed by both trained and untrained assessors.